retifrav/rclone-rc-web-gui/README.md

 Having a long list of files, one would like to be able to quickly find a file of interest.
 But since the web-browser is perfectly capable of doing so with its standard `CTRL/CMD + F` searching functionality, I see no point in implementing my own.

+## Dependencies

+There are none.
+The project doesn't use any external libraries/frameworks.
+It's just plain HTML/CSS/JS.

 ## Support

 I've created this project mostly for myself.
 So it's better to state right away that there is basically no support and that I am not responsible for any possible data loss you might get from using this project.
 In fact, I don't recommend you to rely on it for anything important, and certainly don't use it on servers with valuable data.